-Matter Giving Rise to Qualified Opinion on the Education Stabilization Fund
+Matter Giving Rise to Qualified Opinion on the Assistance Listing (AL) No. 84.425 Education Stabilization Fund

-As described in the accompanying schedule of findings and questioned costs, the Center did not comply with requirements regarding Assistance Listing No. 84.425 Education Stabilization Fund as described in finding number 2022-001 for Procurement, Suspension and Debarment.
+As described in the accompanying schedule of findings and questioned costs, the Center did not comply with requirements regarding Assistance Listing No. 84.425 Education Stabilization Fund as described in finding number 2023-001 for Procurement, Suspension and Debarment and finding number 2023-002 for Reporting.